 Discussion

-In light of the growing presence of multicultural teams in global organizations, it has become essential to advance the knowledge on how to enhance their performance (Gibson et al., 2014; Stanko & Gibson, 2009).
-Like other diverse teams, multicultural team performance can be enhanced by effective leadership behaviors (Kearney & Gebert, 2009).
-Effectiveness in the multicultural environment has been recognized as related to multiple cultural identity configurations (Shokef & Erez, 2006; Tadmor & Tetlock, 2006; Tadmor et al., 2012).
-The need for a better understanding of the nature of such a relationship has been recognized in both organizational, cross-cultural, and leadership research literature (e.g., Ashforth, Harrison, & Corley, 2008; DeRue & Ashford, 2010; Hong, 2010).
-Yet, empirical research on how identity configurations of multicultural team leaders shape their behaviors, allowing them to be effective in their roles, is scarce (Herman & Zaccaro, 2014).
+In light of the growing presence of multicultural teams in global organizations, it has become essential to advance the knowledge on how to enhance their performance [2,7].
+Like other diverse teams, multicultural team performance can be enhanced by effective leadership behaviors [8].
+Effectiveness in the multicultural environment has been recognized as related to multiple cultural identity configurations [13–15].
+The need for a better understanding of the nature of such a relationship has been recognized in both organizational, cross-cultural, and leadership research literature (e.g., [80–82]).
+Yet, empirical research on how identity configurations of multicultural team leaders shape their behaviors, allowing them to be effective in their roles, is scarce [83].

 This study contributes to the current literature by exploring the link between identity configurations of multicultural team leaders to their leadership behaviors and effectiveness.
 Specifically, we predicted that leaders with balanced glocal or marginal identity configurations would demonstrate higher levels of individual consideration than leaders with unbalanced identity configuration (local or global), and as a result, will be perceived by their team members as more effective.
 As expected, team members perceived leaders with balanced identity configurations, both glocal and marginal, as more effective than leaders with unbalanced local or global identity configurations.
 Moreover, leadership behaviors of individual consideration mediated this relationship.
 While the results of a polynomial regression for individual consideration as a criterion were less convincing when comparing surface corners, the relative interest lines revealed patterns that showed that the greater the discrepancy between global identity and local identity values, the greater the decrease in both leadership effectiveness and individual consideration.
 Such patterns further support our argument and hypotheses that the balance between the global and local identities of multicultural team leaders drives their individual consideration behaviors and effectiveness.